skvadrik/re2c/src/manual/warnings/match_empty_string/real_world.rst

 The faulty rule is ``symbol``.
 It is defined as ``symchr*`` and clearly is nullable.
-In this particular example (assuming ASCII encoding) empty match is shadowed by other rules: together ``eof`` and ``any`` cover all possible code units.
-So in this case there is no chance of hitting eternal loop.
+In this particular example (assuming ASCII encoding), the empty match is shadowed by other rules: together ``eof`` and ``any`` cover all possible code units, so in this case, there is no chance of hitting an infinite loop.

-However, by no means ``symbol`` should be nullable: it makes no sense.
+However, by no means should ``symbol`` be nullable: it makes no sense.
-Sure, it's just a typo and the author meant ``symchr+``.
+Surely, it is just a typo and the author meant ``symchr+``.

 Skipping uninteresting stuff
 ............................

-One often needs to skip variable number of, say, spaces:
+One often needs to skip a variable number of, say, spaces:

 .. code-block:: cpp